01builders/celestia-app/binary.md

 ### 2025-01-08

 - Do not use local copies of components, so easier to pick up changes cold.
-- Removed simapp dependency from celestia-app
+- Removed simapp (cosmos-sdk and ibc-go) dependency from celestia-app
 - Deleted crisis module import from celestia-app
 - Delete capability module imports and scoped keepers from celestia-app
 - Remove legacy proposal handlers